SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/07-TroubleShooting.md

 > ### On your own
 > * Edit `error101_job.submit`, add a `Requirements` line with `Requirements = OSGVO_OS_STRING == "RHEL 8"` before the `queue` statement. <br/>
 > *  Use `condor_q -better-analyze` against the pool.
 Does it match any slots?
 If so, where?
 > *  How about RHEL 6?
 Hint: you can explora a pool with condor_status' -constraint flag.
-For example: `condor_status -pool glidein.unl.edu -constraint 'OSGVO_OS_STRING == "RHEL 6"'`
+For example: `condor_status -pool osg-flock.grid.iu.edu -constraint 'OSGVO_OS_STRING == "RHEL 6"'`

 <br/>
 <br/>